Is My Depression Actually Borderline Personality Disorder? When Misdiagnosis Hinders Healing

 The similarity between BPD symptoms and depression, as well as the possibility of other co-occurring mental disorders, makes misdiagnosis a reality for many.
 Receiving treatment for a mental illness that you don’t have will only prolong the healing process and prevent you from learning how to take control of your emotions and deal with them in a way that positively impacts your life and relationships.
 Ask yourself if the treatment that you are receiving is really helping you take positive steps forward, or if you still feel stuck in the same pattern.

 Through residential treatment, you will have access to comprehensive diagnostic testing that will reveal the real root of your mental health issues that have been affecting your life.
 With access to treatments such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and mindfulness, you will begin to cope with the fluctuating emotions that dominate your mind and restore balance to your life.
-Living with BPD can make you feel like you are constantly out of control, but with the proper coping skills and an understanding of how and why you feel the way that you do, you can take back control of your life and mend the relationships that you have lost.
+Living with BPD can make you feel like you are constantly out of control, but with the proper coping skills and an understanding of how and why you feel the way that you do, you can restore stability.
+If you’ve ever questioned whether you are experiencing BPD or depression, getting an accurate diagnosis is the first step toward healing.

-Contact us to learn more about our renowned Los Angeles programs.
+Contact us to learn more about our renowned BPD, depression, and co-occurring Los Angeles county treatment programs.
 We can help you or your loved one start on the path to healing.